Banger

 • attachment staging

-• local MCP routing
+• local command handling

-• service health and logs
+• service health

 The UI owns presentation and interaction.
 The runtime owns the work that makes the product state exist.

-MCP needs the runtime boundary
+AI tooling needs the runtime boundary

-The MCP extension is a good example of why the runtime exists.
+AI tooling is a good example of why the runtime exists.

 AI tooling should not get direct, unconstrained access to every local file or internal database.
 It should talk to a narrow local surface that understands Banger concepts: mailboxes, threads, approvals, and agent permissions.

-The runtime gives MCP that bridge.
+The runtime gives local AI tools that bridge.

 It also keeps the security model consistent.
 Agent actions can become proposals.
 Sensitive operations can require approval.
 Credentials can remain scoped and revocable.
 Local tooling can integrate deeply without turning into a side door.